christianrd/My_MVC_Initialize/README.md

 ### Getting Started

-To use this framework you can fork this repository on GitHub (For some more information on how to fork a repository, [ check out our guide, "Forking Projects"](https://help.github.com/articles/fork-a-repo/).) or download this project. :mortar_board:
+To use this framework you can fork this repository on GitHub (For more information on how to fork a repository, [ check out our guide, "Forking Projects"](https://help.github.com/articles/fork-a-repo/).) or download this project. :mortar_board:

 - Clone your fork to this repository
 - for do a simple test local only you have to write "http://localhost/My_mvc_Initialize/public/welcome" (You need had install Apache "PHP")